 Broadly speaking, cushion cut diamonds can be classified into 2 types of appearances: broad flash and pinfire.
 As the name suggests, these 2 categories of diamonds have very different scintillation profiles.

 To the left is a diamond that displays a broader flash scintillation pattern and to the right, is a video of a crushed ice (pinfire) cushion cut shown on a 360 degrees turntable.

-People often assume broad flash diamonds are labelled as “cushion brilliants” in a diamond grading report whereas the crushed ice appearance falls under the “cushion modified brilliant” categorization.
-This isn’t true.
+People often assume broad flash diamonds are labeled as “cushion brilliants” in a diamond grading report whereas the crushed ice appearance falls under the “cushion modified brilliant” categorization.

 Cushion brilliant facet plot retrieved from GIA reports